li-yinan/GenericRunner/README.md

 ```

-## How can I extends more kind of node?
+## How can I extends more kinds of node?
 ### very easy:
 ```javascript
 import {